matkoniecz/UnNetHackPlus/Dumping-grounds.md

 T-Shirt	Fhtagn!
 T-Shirt	Flooring inspector.
 T-Shirt	Frankie say: Ascend
-T-Shirt	Free shirt: Limit 1
 T-Shirt	Funny message goes here
-T-Shirt	Gamefaqs.com, We have a nethack board.
-T-Shirt	Gehennoms Angels
-T-Shirt	Glutton For Punishment
 T-Shirt	Go Team Ant!
 T-Shirt	Go team 'a'!
-T-Shirt	Got Newt?
-T-Shirt	Got OCD?
-T-Shirt	Got Potion?
-T-Shirt	Got pr0n?
-T-Shirt	Great, you're not illiterate.
-Now try Elbereth.
-T-Shirt	Have a heart.
-Spay or neuter your d or f.
-T-Shirt	Hawaiian T-Shits Just Suck!
-T-Shirt	He who dies with the most toys is nonetheless dead.
-T-Shirt	Heading for Godhead
-T-Shirt	Hey!
-Nymphs!
-Steal This T-Shirt!
-T-Shirt	Hey, Wizard of Yendor, Demigod This!
-T-Shirt	Hi, My name is $playername!
-T-Shirt	Home Taping is Killing Music
-T-Shirt	How To Keep An Idiot In Suspense - See Other Side T-Shirt	I <3 Dungeon of Doom
+T-Shirt	I <3 Dungeon of Doom
-T-Shirt	I <3 Maud
 T-Shirt	I Am Not a Pack Rat – I Am a Collector
-T-Shirt	I Support Single Succubi
-T-Shirt	I am a Demigod, oh yes...
-T-Shirt	I am a Valkyrie.
-If you see me running, try to keep up.
 T-Shirt	I ascended to demi-godhood, and all I got was this lousy T-Shirt!
 T-Shirt	I beat anorexia
-T-Shirt	I bounced off a rubber tree
-T-Shirt	I can hold my breath for TEN minutes!
 T-Shirt	I couldn't afford this T-shirt so I stole it!
 T-Shirt	I do not have the amulet of yendor YET !!!
 T-Shirt	I don't like your ringtone
 T-Shirt	I got zapped with a wand of polymorph and all I became was this stupid T-shirt.
 T-Shirt	I killed the Wizard and all I got was this stupid T-shirt!
 T-Shirt	I killed the wizard of Yendor, and all i got is this stupid t-shirt.
-T-Shirt	I met Carl, the swordmaster of Jambalaya island and all I got was this lousy t-shirt T-Shirt	I prepared explosive runes this morning.
+T-Shirt	I prepared explosive runes this morning.
 T-Shirt	I scored with the princess
-T-Shirt	I took the red pill!
 T-Shirt	I want to live forever or die in the attempt.
 T-Shirt	I went into the Mazes of Menace and all I got was this stupid T-Shirt.
-T-Shirt	I went to Yendor and all I got was this lousy T-Shirt.
-T-Shirt	I wish these were magic lamps
 T-Shirt	I wished for blessed +2 GDSM and all I got was this lousy T-shirt.
 T-Shirt	I won the nethack.alt.org June Tournament., and all I got was this lousy T-Shiry!
 T-Shirt	I'm Confused!